-BellHelicopter Asia,Bell’s maintenance service facility in Singapore, received Part 145 approval from the Civil Aviation Authority of Singapore.
-This certification allows the company to repair, complete, maintain and customize Bell helicopters in Asia.
-The 165,000-sq-ft facility opened its doors six months ago in partnership with sister company Cessna Aircraft.
+BellHelicopter Asia,Bell’s maintenance service facility in Singapore,has received Part 145 approval from the Civil Aviation Authority of Singapore (CAAS).
+This certification allows the company to repair, perform completions, maintain and customizeBellhelicopters that are based in Asia.